abderrahimrhitrif/Sqwick-url-shortner/README.md

 MONGODB_URI=<your-mongodb-uri>

 ```
-- Run the development server on the backend:
+- Run the development server for the backend:

 ```